getodk/docs/odk1-src/aggregate-tomcat.rst

     - The install also asks for a database name, user and password.
 The user should not be postgres (PostgreSQL), or root (MySQL).
     - ODK Aggregate will use this user when accessing this database (and it will only access this database).
     - By specifying different databases and users, you can set up multiple ODK Aggregate servers that share the same database server, store their data in different databases, and operate without interfering with each other.
-    - If you are upgrading to a newer version of ODK Aggregate, as long as you specify the same database name, user and password, you do not need to re-run the :file:`create_db_and_user.sql` script (it only needs to be executed once).
+    - If you are upgrading to a newer version of ODK Aggregate, as long as you specify the same database name, user and password, you do not need to re-run the :file:`create_db_and_user.sql` script.